etpalmer63/WhatsUpDoc/Feedback.rst

 ---------------

-Matomo can track vistors' paths through the websitei with its user flow visualization tool.
+Matomo can track visitors' paths through the website with its user flow visualization tool.
 Requires set-up on server.

 See `Matomo <https://matomo.org>`_.